francepack/backend_module_0_capstone/day_1/README.md

     1. loops

 ## Questions
+Each day contains a questions.md file where you will answer questions about what you have learned.

-1. Answer the questions in the questions.md file in the day_1 directory.
-The .md file extension for this file refers to markdown formatting.
+- Answer the day 1 questions within the questions.md file.
+The `.md` file extension refers to markdown formatting.
 Markdown is a simple markup language to help format your text.
 [This article](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) shows everything you need for basic markdown formatting.

 ## Save your work in Git

 When you are finished with all of the day_1 activities, follow these steps in order to save your work to your local git repository.

 1. Make sure you are in your `day_1` directory.
-When you enter `ls` in your terminal, you should see the exercises directory listed, as well as README.md, questions.md, and all of the files you created while working through Learn Ruby the Hard Way i.e. "ex1.rb", "ex2.rb", etc.
+Enter `ls` in your terminal- You should see the exercises directory, README.md, and questions.md all listed.

 1. In your terminal, enter `git status`.
 You should see output like this:

 ```